 In this first part, we will concentrate on temperature, light and hygrometry.
 Next week, we will see how climate becomes doubly important at certain key points in a vine’s development.

-The severe frosts at the end of April 2016 were a painful reminder.
+The severe frosts at the end of April 2022 were a painful reminder.
 Climatic conditions don’t just affect the quality of wine in any one year; they also have an impact on volume, and therefore winegrowers’ income.
-This year, just to mention the most affected areas, producers in all parts of Burgundy, the Loire Valley and Champagne lost most of their harvests before the year had really begun.
+In 2016 for example, just to mention the most affected areas, producers in all parts of Burgundy, the Loire Valley and Champagne lost most of their harvests before the year had really begun.

 A vintage is therefore influenced by climatic conditions in a given year and the qualities these produce in the grapes.
 The ideal grape has balanced sugar and acidity levels (liquid, or juice ripeness) and nicely matured skins and seeds (ripeness of solids).
 The liquid part, or juice, of the grapes is linked to alcohol maturity and the solid part to what is known as phenolic ripeness.